hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/020_Finite_vs_Infinite_Stream_Processing.md

 ## Note for Hazelcast Jet version 0.5

 Hazelcast Jet's version 0.5 was released with the Pipeline API still under construction.
-We started from the simple case of batch jobs and we support two major batch operations: (co)group-and-aggregate and data enrichment (hash-joins).
-The next release will feature a fully developed API that supports infinite streams.
+We started from the simple case of batch jobs and we support the major batch operation of (co)group-and-aggregate, but still lack the API to define the windowing and watermark policies.
+Other, non-aggregating operations aren't sensitive to the difference between finite and infinite streams and are ready to use.
+The major example here is data enrichment (hash join), which is essentially a mapping stream transformation.
+We also provide data sources of infinite streams such as Kafka, TCP sockets, and a filesystem directory monitored for changes.
+The next release of Jet will feature a fully developed API that supports windowed aggregation of infinite streams.

-At the Core API level, Jet has had full-fledged infinite stream support since version 0.4, and you can refer to the [Under the Hood](Under_the_Hood) chapter for details on how to create a Core API DAG that does infinite stream processing.
+On the other hand, Jet's core has had full-fledged infinite stream support since version 0.4.
+You can refer to the [Under the Hood](Under_the_Hood) chapter for details on how to create a Core API DAG that does infinite stream aggregation.